aarongaut/nextsong/README.md

 ## From source

 This process may only work in a Linux environment.
-First install build dependencies:
+First install build dependencies

 ```
 python3 -m pip install build
 ```

-Building the distribution:
+Building the distribution

 ```
 git clone https://gitlab.com/samflam/nextsong.git